Click to return to the Old Christmas Tree Lights Table of Contents Page

 It's worth noting that both Bill and George created remarkable resources, considering that they were self-taught webmasters.
 So, this site is a tribute, not only to early Christmas tree lights and the folks who made and marketed them, but also to Bill and George's hard work, which was almost lost.
 For more information about the extensive efforts to restore and preserve these resources, please visit our Restoring the Resources page.

-All of the links below link to materials that George Nelson had on his version of the site between 2006 and 2008, though they weren't all on the site at the same time - George was constantly moving things around, adding topics about things he liked, and removing topics that he didn't think related.
+Most of the links below link to materials that George Nelson had on his version of the site between 2006 and 2008, though they weren't all on the site at the same time - George was constantly moving things around, adding topics about things he liked, and removing topics that he didn't think related.

 About Permissions